RoryAJames/RoryAJames/README.md

 ## Hello! 👋

-- :man_technologist: I’m Rory, a passionate data enthusiast with a background in urban planning and real estate development.
+- :man_technologist: I’m Rory, a passionate enthusiast transitioning from real estate development into all things data.

-- 👀 My interests lie at the intersection of using data and technology to improve how we build communities.
-I am a firm believer that many of the challenges faced by cities and real estate professionals can be resolved using a bit of code and an open mind.
+- 👀 My interests lie at the intersection of using data and technology to improve operations and drive actionable insights.
+I am a firm believer that many of the challenges faced by businesses can be resolved using a bit of code and an open mind.

 - 🌱 I’m currently working on a web scraping project and touching up on my database skills.